bob-gob/DAFOXES-duolingo-hacks/README.md

 then, paste the code (control v), and hit enter, then you get your hacks!

-(I also made blooket, gimkit, and prodigy hacks)
+(I also made blooket, gimkit, khan academy, and prodigy hacks)